 Just the manual alignment of images would take a GIS expert 3-8 mins per image.
 With our solution, the entire alignment and analysis process takes less than 90 seconds and can handle 100s of images in parallel.
 Instead of a team of 40 GIS experts working without a break for 25 hours, we can now analyze imagery covering 100,000 acres in about 15 minutes.

-The key lesson here is that although we can access interesting sensors and data sources to inform us and guide Precision Agriculture, successful technological solutions require scalable automation that minimize the human effort, not add to it.
-The adoption of these solutions in practice further depend on the maturity of the organization in embracing change.
+The key lesson here is that although we can access interesting sensors and data sources to inform us and guide Precision Agriculture, successful technological solutions require scalable automation that minimizes the human effort, not add to it.
+The adoption of these solutions in practice further depends on the maturity of the organization in embracing change.